 Students will be introduced to the Programme Director, module leaders and Professional Navigator where appropriate, who can support students in selecting an appropriate package of education.

-A team of staff based at the Personal Development Department is also on hand to offer personal and professional support while you study.
+A team of staff based at the Academic Development Department is also on hand to offer personal and professional support while you study.
 They can help you gain accreditation for prior learning or even develop a personal plan to help ensure you achieve your aims.

 As a student at Birmingham City University, you will also be able to access help and guidance from Student Services (ASK).